Pivotal tests for relevant differences in the second order dynamics of functional time series: Finite sample properties

 \item {\bf Scenario 2: amplitude variation}.
-We generate processes $\{Y_{\iota,t}\}^T_{t=1}$ from independent Brownian bridges multiplied by a factor $\sqrt{2\pi}$ but where the standard deviation is multiplied by a factor $1.2^\iota, \iota =0,1, \ldots 8$.
-Empirical rejection probabilities for $\iota=3$ are depicted in \autoref{fig:scenario2} for the relevant hypotheses on the spectral density operators ( \autoref{thm:leveltestZF}) and the first and second eigenvalues (\autoref{thm:leveltestZlam}).
-We observe that all tests behave as prescribed by the theory, where the precision is quite accurate, even for the smallest sample size.
+The alternative processes $\{Y_{t}\}^T_{t=1}$ are now generated as sequences from independent Brownian bridges where the standard deviation is multiplied by a factor $\iota=1.2^\ell \times \sqrt{2\pi}, \ell =0,1, \ldots 8$.
+We consider a true factor $\iota=1.2^3$. \autoref{fig:scenario2} provides the corresponding ERP of the test \eqref{testOp} in Section \ref{sec31} (difference between operators, panel (a)) and of the test \eqref{hol31} in Section \ref{sec33} (difference between eigenvalues for $k=1,2$, panel (b)--(c), resp.)
+Similar observations as in the previous scenario allow to conclude that the tests behave according to the derived theory, where the precision is quite accurate, even for the smaller sample sizes. \end{itemize}